Superradiance of rotating black holes surrounded by dark matter: Introduction

 The structure of this paper is as follows: In the Sec~\ref{section2}, we provide a brief introduction to the solutions of rotating black holes in the presence of PFDM.
 In the Sec~\ref{section3}, we first discuss the conditions for the occurrence of superradiance with a massive scalar field.
 Then, we use a semi-analytical method to calculate the superradiant amplification factor.
-Finally, we explore the extraction of energy from the PFDM rotating black hole using massless scalar field.
+In the Sec~\ref{energy}, we explore the extraction of energy from the PFDM rotating black hole using massless scalar field.
 In the Sec~\ref{section4}, we analyze the instability of black hole superradiance in the presence of a massive scalar field by examining the effective potential.
-The Sec~\ref{section5} concludes the paper and includes a discussion.
-This research will help to provide clues for gaining a better understanding of the distribution and properties of dark matter in the universe,and exploring the interactions between black holes and dark matter.
+The Sec~\ref{section5}, we conclude the paper and give an explanation of our mean results from black hole spacetime structure perspective.
+This research will help to understand the effect of dark matter on black hole physics.
 During this work, we use geometric units where $G=c=1$.